Table of Contents

 Single and moving to a nursing home

-When you relocate to a nursing home, you must provide a written statement that indicates your “intent to return home”, which will allow your home to remain exempt under Medicaid rules if you have an equity interest (the value of the home you own by yourself) in it under a specified value.
-(In 2021, the equity interest limit is either $595,000 or $893,000.
-To see what the equity value limit is in the state in which one resides, click here.).
+WWhen you relocate to a nursing home, you must provide a written statement that indicates your “intent to return home”, which will allow your home to remain exempt under Medicaid rules if you have an equity interest (the value of the home you own by yourself) in it under a specified value.
+(In 2021, the equity interest limit is either $603,000 or $906,000.
+To see what the equity interest limit is in the state in which one resides, click here.).
 Essentially, an “intent to return home” statement protects your home from Medicaid while you reside in a nursing home facility.
 Without an “intent to return home” statement, your home would make you ineligible for Medicaid.
 Therefore, you would have to sell it and use the proceeds for your nursing home care until you are financially eligible for Medicaid.

 If you opt for an “intent to return home” statement, remember that expenses for the home, such as property taxes, insurance, and mortgage, will still need to be paid.
-Without friends and family helping to cover the cost of home expenses, this isn’t feasible given the small Medicaid asset limit (generally $2,000) and personal care allowance (approximately $50 / month) for a person on nursing home Medicaid.
+Without friends and family helping to cover the cost of home expenses, this isn’t feasible given the small Medicaid asset limit (generally $2,000) and personal care allowance (approximately $30 – $100 / month) for a person on nursing home Medicaid.
 (The majority of one’s income is required to go towards the cost of nursing home care).

 It’s also important to note, upon your death, the state is able to file a claim against your estate, which includes your home, in order to collect funds for repayment of your nursing home care expenses.